Skip to Main Content

 About The Book

-An intimate and revelatory biography of Yoko Ono from the bestselling author of Beautiful Boy
+An intimate and revelatory biography of Yoko Ono from bestselling author of Beautiful Boy

-Yoko’s life, independent of Lennon, was an amazing journey.
-Yoko spans from her birth to wealthy parents in pre-war Tokyo, her refugee status during the war, and her arrival onto the avant-garde art scene in London, Tokyo and New York City.
-It delves into her groundbreaking art, music, feminism and activism.
-We see how she coped under the most intense, relentless and cynical microscope as she was saddled with the most heinous crime imaginable then: breaking up the greatest rock-and-roll band in history.
+Yoko spans from her birth to wealthy parents in pre-war Tokyo and her harrowing experience as a child during WW2 to her arrival in the avant-garde art scenes of London, Tokyo and New York.
+We see how she coped under the most intense, relentless and cynical microscope as she was falsely vilified for the most heinous cultural crime imaginable: breaking up the greatest rock-and-roll band in history.

 Yoko is a harrowing, moving, propulsive and vastly entertaining biography of a woman whose story has never been accurately told.
-The book not only rehabilitates Yoko Ono’s reputation but elevates it to iconic status.
+It highlights Ono’s incredible talent and acknowledges her as a true artistic icon.

 About The Author